What taxes do landlords pay?

 England and Northern Ireland: Stamp Duty Land Tax (SDLT)If you buy a home for yourself in England or Northern Ireland, you don’t pay any tax on the first £250,000 of the purchase price.

-However, if it’s a buy to let or second home worth more than £40,000, you pay an additional three per cent and it’s important to note that this applies to the whole amount – there is no ‘zero’ band for additional properties.
+However, if it’s a buy to let or second home worth more than £40,000, you pay an additional five per cent and it’s important to note that this applies to the whole amount – there is no ‘zero’ band for additional properties.

 Total